IndexChain/Index-DIP3-Upgrade/doc/build-macos.md

 Build Index Core
 ------------------------
-1. Build Zcoin-core:
+1. Build Index-core:

-    Configure and build the headless Zcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Index binaries as well as the GUI (if Qt is found).

     In case you want to build the disk image with `make deploy` (.dmg / optional), by passing `--with-gui` to configure.